Row64/GPU-Script/Doc/FAQ.md

 So we added our own general drawing and UI Library found in UILib.cpp for this type of scenario.

-So we like ImGUI, consider it a sister product we've embedded.
+So we like ImGUI, and consider it a sister product we've embedded.
 You may find both libraries useful for different scenarios and call both.
 In our documentation "Triangle UI" refers to the combination of ImGUI & UILib.

 We also have some additional UI technology that we're thinking about integrating that could widen the scope even more.